Discover Grant Proposal Criteria for Evaluation

 The 2017 application is now CLOSED.

-Application Process: You will not be able to save an incomplete application and return to it later, so please read the following carefully before you begin!
+You will not be able to save an incomplete application and return to it later, so please read the following guidelines carefully before you begin.

-- Use the Application Checklist worksheet (.doc /.pdf) to compile all of the information you will need to input into the online application.
+- Use the application checklist worksheet (.doc /.pdf) to compile all the information you will need for the online application.
 You must complete the application in a single sitting; using the worksheet will reduce errors and help you keep track of information.

-- We encourage you to utilize the Writing, Speaking and Argument Center to review your Budget Justification and Career Impact Statements prior to the deadline.
+- We encourage you to use the Writing and Speaking Center’s services to review your budget justification and career impact statements prior to the deadline.
 Be concise but complete with your statements.

 - Check the application scoring rubric to understand how applications are evaluated.